jamiegluk/jamiegl/README.md

 - .htaccess redirects not replicated in express.js test server.
 - Uses outdated and inlined jQuery and normalize.css dependencies.
 - Uses outdated and manually included "Firefox super responsive scroll" and "Stickyfill" dependencies.
-- Build process should be upgraded to use webpack.
-- Code is not minified.
 - Does not use TypeScript, SASS or HTML-templates.
 - > warning " > @prettier/plugin-php@0.14.0" has incorrect peer dependency "prettier@^1.15.0".
 - jamiegl.uk domain does not support HTTPS.
-- GitHub publish workflow not yet implemented.

 ## Contributing